arcziwoda/baking_bread/prolog/README.md

 ```

 ### 4. Quitting the Game:
-To exit the game, type `quit` when prompted for your action.
+To exit the game, type `quit.` when prompted for your action.

 ## Development
 This project is written entirely in **Prolog** as part of an assignment for PARP lecture.
 The goal is to demonstrate how logical rules and game states can be modeled using Prolog’s rule-based structure.